ze-ouyang/cupyint_doc/docs/source/tutorial.rst

 Monte Carlo integration
 --------

 Monte Carlo integration is based on random sampling.
 It estimates the integral by generating random samples within the integration domain and averaging the function values.
-This method is particularly effective for high-dimensional integrals, with statistical errors decreasing as the sample size increases.
+This method is stochastic, and is particularly effective for high-dimensional integrals, with statistical errors decreasing as the sample size increases.
 For example, for 1D integration :math:`f(x)` over domain :math:`(a,b)`, we have the integration :math:`I` given by

 .. math::